Have you ever noticed how some people just seem to have so much drama in their lives?

-Manipulation and taking advantage of others goes with the seeking of sympathy.
+Manipulation and taking advantage of others go with seeking sympathy.

 The storyline goes like this:-

-“Now that I have got you feeling sorry for me, of course you must rescue me.
-And I am in so much trouble and pain, you just have to take care of me!”
+“Now that I have got you feeling sorry for me, you must rescue me.
+I am in so much trouble and pain, you just have to take care of me!”

 5. Avoidance Tactic